vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/cardiology/cardiology-acs.md

     0000 cath check), only needed for femoral arterial access
 - Look, listen, feel: evaluate for hematoma & pseudoaneurysm; call fellow if concerned
     - Small amount of bruising and mild tenderness at the site is normal
     - Listen above and below the site for a bruit; the area should be soft
 - Hypotension after femoral access is concerning for RP bleed
-    - STAT CBC, CT A/P & call the cardiology fellow
+    - Apply pressure, STAT page interventional fellow, do NOT take pt to scanner prior to hearing back, order blood if needed
 - Femoral oozing: Cardiology fellow, will need to hold pressure
 - Radial oozing: instruct nurse to re-inflate the TR band and restart the clock on deflation